cassielumbrazo/summa_snow_unloading_analysis/README.md

 ---

 ### Example Time-lapse Images from Niwot Ridge, Colorado.
+One of the field sites used in this research project.
+Time-lapse images are from the [PhenoCam Network](https://phenocam.sr.unh.edu/webcam/)

-No snow in the canopy | Snow Storm | Snow Storm  Snow in the canopy :--------------------:|:-------------------:|:-------------------:
+No snow in the canopy | Snow storm begins | Snow in the canopy :--------------------:|:-------------------:|:-------------------:
 <img src="/images/niwot3_2017_05_22_130005.jpg"> | <img src="/images/niwot3_2017_05_22_170005.jpg"> | <img src="/images/niwot3_2017_05_22_193006.jpg"> |